asyml/forte/README.md

 ```
 Next we can write a simple customized processor for the first task, split sentences into words.
 There are two steps for the sentence processing.
-First, we need to strip all punctuations as splitted words shouldn't contain them.
+First, we need to strip all punctuation as splitted words should not contain them.
 Second, we need to split stripped sentences into words and write words into the data pack.
 ```
 class WordSplitPackProcessor(PackProcessor):
-    """A processor that removes punctuations in sentences in the data pack and split sentences into words and write words into the data pack.
+    """A processor that removes punctuation in sentences in the data pack and split sentences into words and write words into the data pack.
     """
     def __init__(self):